DEMONSTRATING YOUR LOVE

 What a selfless and sacrificial love!

 Therefore, it is a contradiction to profess to love God and not love or care for people.
 Your love for God is measured and revealed by your love for people.
-If you truly love God, it will show in the way you treat or care for the people created in God’s image.
+If you genuinely love God, it will show by how you treat or care for the people created in God’s image.

 16 By this we know love, because He laid down His life for us.
 And we also ought to lay down our lives for the brethren.